Do You Need Planning Permission For An Orangery?

 - An orangery built to the rear extends beyond the rear of the original house by over 6 metres for a semi detached or terraced house or 8 metres for a detached house and is more than 4 metres in height

-You DON’T require planning permission for an orangery if:
+Scenarios where you DON’T require planning permission for an orangery:

 - The orangery won’t be larger than 50% of the area around the original house (which includes any outbuildings)